Moonstroke/nprops/README.md

 	The properties class does not extend `java.util.Hashtable`.
 It *is* not a properties map, it *contains* a properties map, and offers methods to interact with it indirectly.
+This also means that the public methods of the `Map` API are unavailable.

 2. Unicode by default.

 	Instead of using Latin-1 as the default encoding, this project uses UTF-8.
-	It will be compatible for the most part, but this removes the need for Unicode escape sequences (`\uXXXX` constructs) in the properties file.
+	It will be compatible for the most part, but this removes the need for Unicode escape sequences (`\uXXXX` constructs), allowing for a more locale-friendly property file.

 3. No secondary map for default values.